Ne-Se-Chete/AppolicaIntern2024/README.md

 ### Project Description

-This repository is for a project aimed at enhancing the management and tracking of BBQ proccess.
+This repository is for a project aimed at enhancing the management and tracking of BBQ process.
 The application will feature comprehensive notifications, historical data tracking, and estimation tools to optimize the cooking and consumption experience.
 It will include integrations with Slack, a webpage and Slack bot for order management, and additional predictive and recommendation features.
-The goal is to provide the user how many kgs are left in the gas tank and when it must be refiled.
+The goal is to provide the user with how many kgs are left in the gas tank and when it must be refiled.

 ### Features of the project